piergigraz/disneyQuotes/README.md

 ## The idea behind

-Working for Disney customer service, was good habit to implement a quote during a conversation.
+Working for customer service, it was a good habit to implement a "magic" quote during a conversation.
-This app collects in a searchable list, some of the most famous quotes of the beloved Disney Universe.
+This app collects in a searchable list some of the most famous quotes of the beloved Disney Universe.

 ### How to use it